It's Rhubarb Season! These Are Our Best Sweet and Savory Recipes for This Spring Treat

 But don't think rhubarb recipes are all desserts; botanically speaking, rhubarb is a vegetable, but one that we treat as a fruit.
 It has a very tart flavor and is always cooked with a sweetener, even when used for savory recipes.
 Try it in a rhubarb-cherry sauce served with meat or a spring salad with goat cheese.

 Here's what you need to know to make the most of rhubarb: Look for thin, red-pink crisp stalks, as these will have the best texture.
 If the stalks are floppy, this is a good indication that they were picked too long ago; you'll want to leave those behind.
 When you get home, wrap the rhubarb stalks in plastic and refrigerate for up to one week.
 You can also freeze rhubarb and enjoy it for months to come.
 To use rhubarb, rinse it well then trim the bottoms and tops of the stalks.
 If there are any leaves, slice off and discard (the leaves are toxic).
 If the stalks are stringy, remove with a small paring knife, as you would for celery.

 Now the fun part: There are so many ways to cook rhubarb.
 Be sure to try rhubarb as a compote or a refreshing drink as well as baked in muffins.
-And don't forget how it's sweet-tart flavor pairs with savory foods, how about some rhubarb chutney with that bacon at your next brunch?
+And don't forget how well its sweet-tart flavor pairs with savory foods!

 Rhubarb Crumb Cake

 Vibrant stalks of rhubarb and an irresistible streusel topping crown this moist sour-cream cake.